 - Numerous studies over the past 20 years have found that child access prevention laws can reduce suicide and unintentional gun deaths and injuries among children and teens by up to 54%, with the greatest reductions occurring in states which require safe storage of firearms.7

 There are no CAP laws at the federal level, and federal law does not generally require gun owners to safely store their guns.
 Federal law does, however, make it unlawful for any licensed importer, manufacturer or dealer to sell or transfer any handgun unless the transferee is provided with a “secure gun storage or safety device,”8 and immunizes the lawful owner of a handgun who uses a secure gun storage or safety device from certain civil actions based on the criminal or unlawful misuse of the handgun by a third party.9 For further details, see our summary on Safe Storage.
 Federal and state laws imposing a minimum age for the purchase and possession of firearms are discussed in our summary on the Minimum Age to Purchase and Possess Firearms.10

 Summary of State Law

 CAP laws take a variety of forms.
 The strongest laws impose criminal liability when a minor is likely to gain access to a negligently stored firearm regardless of whether the minor actually gains access (California).
-The weakest merely prohibit certain persons, such as parents or guardians, from directly providing a firearm to a minor (Utah).
+The weakest merely prohibit certain persons, such as parents or guardians, from directly providing a firearm to a minor (Georgia).
 There is a wide range of laws that fall somewhere between these extremes, including laws that impose criminal liability for negligently stored firearms, but only where the child uses the firearm and causes death or serious injury.
 Weaker laws impose penalties only in the event of reckless, knowing or intentional conduct by the adult.
 State CAP laws also differ on the definition of “minor.”